 Continuing my quest to read more of NYRB Classics’ not-fiction titles that I began with J.A.
-Baker’s nature writing in The Peregrine, I opted to go to Patrick Leigh Fermor’s travel writing in A Time to Keep Silence (1957).
+Baker’s nature writing in The Peregrine (my review here), I opted to go to Patrick Leigh Fermor’s travel writing in A Time to Keep Silence.
 NYRB Classics publishes a few other Leigh Fermor titles, including the newly republished The Traveller’s Tree (Leigh Fermor’s first book) and A Time of Gifts and Between the Woods and the Water, the two books wherein Leigh Fermor relates his famous travels through Europe in the 1930s.

 A Time of Silence takes place later, in the 1950s.
 Wanting some peace and distance, Leigh Fermor decided, “[w]ith curiosity and misgivings,” to visit an abbey and request temporary lodging.
 He loved all that cities have to offer, and he was not seeking religion (nor did this trip cause him to become religious), but something about the isolation and retreat from the world appealed to his curiosity and offered him the isolation and retreat he himself was searching for.
 In this book he recounts his travels to a few of the most famous monasteries in Europe in three sections: The Abbey of St. Wandrille de Fontanelle, From Solesmes to La Grande Trappe, and The Rock Monasteries of Cappadocia.